 “But I believe the tribalism—the belief that a group’s chosen translation is one of many marks of its superiority over other groups—needs to stop.
 All Bible-loving-and-reading Christians need to learn to see the value in all good Bible translations.”Ibid., 124

 Not only should the KJV be cast to the side as one’s primary translation, all Bibles should be cast aside for this purpose.
 According to Ward, Christians should not try to determine which translation is best, because none of them are.
+He advocates for this, despite pointing out the destruction that has been caused by such a practice back in chapter 1.
 Apparently the qualification for being a Bible lover is to set aside what makes a Bible good and love them all, despite any inaccuracies or poor translation choices.

 “English speakers are looking for the wrong thing when we look for best.”Ibid., 127